Spider Veins Overview

 However, if you have underlying vein disease, we use minimally invasive procedures to treat the underlying venous insufficiency before removing the spider veins.
 If you remove spider veins without treating the underlying vein disease, your spider veins will inevitably return.

-The Best Spider Vein Treatment Options in NJ
+The Best Spider Vein Treatment Options for You in NJ

-- Daily Exercise: Running, swimming, and cycling reduce the symptoms of vein disease.
-They encourage your calf muscles to push the accumulated blood towards the heart, temporarily alleviating the discomfort.
+- Daily Exercise: You can reduce the symptoms of vein disease by running, swimming, and cycling.
+These activities encourage your calf muscles to push the accumulated blood towards your heart, temporarily alleviating the discomfort.
 However, daily exercise only provides temporary relief from the symptoms — it doesn’t remove spider veins or treat the underlying vein disease.

 - Compression Stockings: Compression stockings are skin-tight garments that squeeze the leg veins, pushing the accumulated blood towards the heart.
-This alleviates the discomfort caused by vein disease and its symptoms, but it doesn’t provide lasting relief.
+As such, if you wear compression stockings, you may experience temporary relief from the discomfort caused by vein disease and its symptoms.
 You must consult our vein doctors in NJ for custom-fitted compression stockings according to your specific measurements.

-- Sclerotherapy: This is the ideal cosmetic treatment for spider veins.
+- Sclerotherapy: We believe this is the ideal cosmetic treatment for spider veins.
 During an in-office session, your vein doctor in NJ injects a medicine called sclerosant into the spider veins to seal them closed.

-- Laser Therapy: Skin laser therapy diminishes the appearance of the smallest spider veins, making it a less-effective alternative to sclerotherapy.
-However, laser therapy doesn’t treat the underlying vein disease, isn’t suitable for larger spider veins, and it’s only safe for some skin types.
+- Laser Therapy: Skin laser therapy diminishes the appearance of the smallest spider veins, but we believe this is a less effective alternative to sclerotherapy.
+Laser therapy doesn’t treat the underlying vein disease, isn’t suitable for larger spider veins, and it’s only safe for some skin types.

-- Radiofrequency Ablation: The vein doctor uses thermal energy, passed via a catheter, to close the diseased vein responsible for the spider veins.
-This is an in-office and outpatient procedure with no harsh side effects, discomfort, or downtime.
+- Radiofrequency Ablation: Our vein doctor uses thermal energy, passed via a catheter, to close the diseased vein responsible for the spider veins.
+This is an in-office and outpatient procedure that doesn’t cause harsh side effects, discomfort, or downtime.

-- Endovenous Laser Ablation: The vein doctor uses laser energy to close the diseased vein, treating the root cause of spider veins.
-This is also an in-office and outpatient procedure, but it causes a little more post-procedural discomfort and bruising than radiofrequency ablation.
+- Endovenous Laser Ablation: Our vein doctor uses laser energy to close the diseased vein, treating the root cause of spider veins.
+This is also an in-office and outpatient procedure.
+However, you may experience a little more post-procedural discomfort and bruising than radiofrequency ablation.